French ship Jean Bart (1790)

 On 9 August 1803, Le Gouardun returned as captain, keeping command until 26 May 1808.
 In February 1809, she formed part of a French fleet which departed from Brest intending to aid the French colony of Martinique which was under threat from invasion.
 The fleet sailed for Basque Roads to rendezvous with the Rochefort squadron but upon entering the roadstead they were immediately blockaded by the British.
-On 26 February 1809, the Jean Bart grounded on a shoal near Île Madame while attempting to enter the anchorage south of Ile d'Aix and was subsequently declared a wreck.
-In April, the British seized the wreck and burnt the remains.
+On 26 February 1809, the Jean Bart grounded on a shoal near Île Madame while attempting to enter the anchorage south of Ile d'Aix and was wrecked.
+In April, the British burnt the remains.

 Replica

 A full-scale model is under construction in Gravelines, France.